Amlodipine (am-LOE-di-peen), Benazepril (ben-AZ-e-pril)

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to amlodipine or benazepril.
-Do not use this medicine if you have had an allergic reaction to other ACE inhibitors, such as benazepril (Lotensin®), enalapril (Vasotec®), fosinopril (Monopril®), lisinopril (Prinivil®, Zestril®), quinapril (Accupril®), or ramipril (Altace®).
-You should not use this medicine if you are pregnant, or have a history of angioedema (swelling of the face, lips, tongue, or throat).
+Do not use this medicine if you have had an allergic reaction to amlodipine or benazepril.
+Do not use this medicine if you are pregnant or have a history of angioedema (swelling of the face, lips, tongue, throat, arms, or legs) after receiving an ACE inhibitor.
+Do not use this medicine together with aliskiren (Tekturna®) if you have diabetes.

 How to Use This Medicine